torik42/YaLafi/README.md

 - simple inclusion of own LaTeX macros and environments with tailored treatment,
 - careful conservation of text flows,
-- replacement of equations with detection of trailing interpunction.
+- some parsing of displayed equations for detection of interpunction problems.

 The sample Python application script [yalafi/shell/shell.py](yalafi/shell/shell.py) from section